need4swede/wiki-go/data/documents/browsing/home-screen/document.md

 If you have multiple movie or show libraries, a library picker appears at the top letting you filter by library or view all.

 The **Music** tab is a dedicated music-video experience rather than another Home filter.
-It combines your music-video libraries into its own Spotlight, Continue Watching, Recently Added, and Artists sections.
-Long-press Music and choose **Edit Music** to reorder or hide those sections.
+It combines your music-video libraries into its own Spotlight, Continue Watching, Recently Added, Artists, and music-video Pins content.
+Long-press Music and choose **Edit Music** to reorder or hide its configurable sections.
 The tab is hidden by default; enable it under **Settings > Home > Navigation**.